InstinctEx/DisReM/README.md

 # WhiteRAT

-A python RAT that you can control via Discord made for the WhiteHacking Discord Server.
+A python RAT that you can control via Discord made for the WhiteHacking Discord Server application for Master Hacker

 # Commands